Home Dermatology Dermatologist | When A Doctor Is Called a Dermatologist, What Does This Mean? πŸ‘©πŸΌβ€βš•οΈπŸ‘¨πŸΎβ€βš•οΈ

 Do dermatologists do surgery?

-Many dermatologists undertake minor surgery, such as removing moles or warts or taking skin biopsies.
+Many dermatologists undertake minor surgery, such removing moles or warts or taking skin biopsies.
 Other dermatologists will likely focus their practice on more involved surgical procedures.
 During these treatments, benign cysts or cancerous growths on the skin may be removed.

 How long must one study to become a dermatologist?